qvdm/PasswordThing/docs/index.md

 ## Very long press on Select
 A press of longer that 3 seconds on Select will result in the PT rebooting into normal (password) mode.
 When button is pressed for 3 seconds, the LED color will change to flashing yellow.
-When the button is released, the PT will display 'Reset' and become unresponsive for up to 4 seconds, after which it will reset.
+When the button is released, the PT will reset.
 If a lock code was configured, the PT will boot into the locked state.

 ## Very long press on Next